1 p.m. Update: Power restored to 99% of Georgia Power customers impacted by Hurricane Zeta

 - There are approximately 1,000 Georgia Power customers currently without power with company personnel working to restore power as safely and quickly as possible.

-Customers in some of the hardest hit areas may not be able reconnect to Georgia Power service due to extensive damage.
+Customers in some of the hardest hit areas may not be able to reconnect to Georgia Power service due to extensive damage.
 Georgia Power reminds customers that the electrical service entry point on their home or business, including the meter box and other components, must be repaired before Georgia Power can reconnect service.
 The company cannot, by law, connect power to a damaged meter box, or other non-Georgia Power components, and property owners should contact a qualified electrician to make repairs in order for the company to reconnect service.

 As restoration efforts near completion, the company encourages customers to keep safety first following Hurricane Zeta and any storm by following these safety tips: